dendronhq/dendron-site/vault/dendron.cheatsheet.md

 ---
 ## Pods
 ### Dendron: Build Pod
 - description: Build your notes for export.
-Currently, only export to GitHub pages is supported.
+Currently, only export to GitHub Pages is supported.
 - shortcuts: none